 Imagine a toddler waking up each morning, not knowing what to expect, feeling lost in a sea of unstructured time.
 Now picture another child, waking up to a familiar sequence of events: a warm cuddle, a nutritious breakfast, and engaging playtime.
-For the second child, the world feels predictable, safe, and ready to be explored.
+In real terms, for the second child, the world feels predictable, safe, and ready to be explored.
 This simple contrast highlights the profound importance of routines in early childhood.
 Routines aren't just about scheduling; they are the threads that weave a sense of security, predictability, and developmental growth into a child's daily life.

 Main Subheading